Terms & Conditions Relating to COVID 19

 During your stay with us

-If you are displaying signs of the coronavirus (COVID-19) virus while staying in overnight accommodation here, you should inform Co-Ordinator/Assistant Co-Ordinator, by phoning 01463 731386 or emailing: firstname.lastname@example.org.
+If you are displaying signs of the coronavirus (COVID-19) virus while staying in overnight accommodation here, you should inform Co-Ordinator/Assistant Co-Ordinator, by phoning 01463 731386 or emailing: email@example.com.
 Please do not leave your bedroom but immediately self-isolate to minimise any risk of transmission.
-You will need to request a test.
+You will need to arrange a PCR test.

 The other guests will be informed of this development.